LastAncientOne/SimpleStockAnalysisR/README.md

 ## List of the questions for simple stock tutorial in R:
 ______________________________________________________________________________________________________________________________
   1. How to get data from quantmod, yahoo, or other sites?
-  2. How to analyze the stock data?
+  2. How to analyze the Historical stock data?

 ______________________________________________________________________________________________________________________________